Should We Teach Kids About Porn's Harms? Yes, and Here's How

 The reasons from the list below that you might choose to give or emphasize with your kids will depend on their age and personality and your own moral and religious convictions.

-- Because pornography influences what the brain finds sexually attractive, it may reduce users’ ability to have normal sexual relationships with real people.
+- Because pornography can influence what the brain finds sexually attractive, it may reduce users’ ability to have normal sexual relationships with real people.

 - A woman whose husband uses pornography may feel like the victim of an affair.
 Porn use by women has recently been found to be a factor in some divorces.